pingcap/docs-tidb-operator/en/advanced-statefulset.md

 > **Note:**
 >
-> When modifying `replicas` and `delete-slot annotation`, complete the modification in the same operation; otherwise, the controller operates according to the general expectations.
+> When modifying `replicas` and `delete-slots annotation`, complete the modification in the same operation; otherwise, the controller operates the modification according to the general expectations.

 The complete example is as follows: